 3) Participation in the annual Collaborative Public Workshops, in which collaborative projects from recent Project Development Workshops are presented in a public forum, to a broad audience of humanities faculty and students.
 Projects will be pre-circulated for discussion.
-Participation includes presentation in one of the workshops and attendance of one other workshop.
+Participation includes presentation in one of the workshops and attendance of at least one additional workshop.

 Formal application to the program will take place at the same time as a student is preparing to enroll in the Project Development Workshop though indications of intent are welcome before then.

 The Project Development Workshop (HMAN 2500) is taught in the Spring semester.
 Please submit the following materials by December 1 at the latest:

 - a 1- or 2-page single-spaced statement explaining why the Collaborative Humanities program is important to your academic and professional goals;

 - a proposed project description of 200–250 words for the Project Development Workshop (examples of projects include but are not limited to: dissertation prospectus, dissertation chapter, bibliographic essay, article on method/theory, or syllabus linked to a special research agenda);

 - a timeline of collaborative humanities courses (HMAN 2400) completed or to be completed for the Graduate Certificate in Collaborative Humanities (see the template);

 - a letter from your primary advisor indicating support for your participation in the program; and